mattmok/idea-spring-boot-assistant/README.md

 4. Quick documentation for groups & properties (not all groups & properties will have documentation, depends on whether the original author specified documentation or not for any given element).

+5. When the configuration property type is Map, no error will be prompted anymore.

+6. Fixed some outdated APIs.

 ### Bug report:

-Please create an issue at [GitHub](https://github.com/flikas/idea-spring-boot-assistant/issues).
+Please create an issue at [GitHub](https://github.com/mattmok/idea-spring-boot-assistant/issues).

 <!-- Plugin description end -->